-\ TIMSS items appearing in the framework are copyrighted © by the International Association for the Evaluation of Educational Achievement.
+^{} TIMSS items appearing in the framework are copyrighted © by the International Association for the Evaluation of Educational Achievement.

-- Predict observations of phenomena (using science principles from the content statements, including quantitative predictions based on science principles that specify quantitative relationships among variables). - Suggest examples of observations that illustrate a science principle (e.g., identify examples where the net force on an object is zero; provide examples of observations explained by the movement of tectonic plates; given partial DNA sequences of organisms, identify likely sequences of close relatives). - Propose, analyze, and/or evaluate alternative explanations or predictions.
+- Suggest examples of observations that illustrate a science principle (e.g., identify examples where the net force on an object is zero; provide examples of observations explained by the movement of tectonic plates; given partial DNA sequences of organisms, identify likely sequences of close relatives). - Propose, analyze, and/or evaluate alternative explanations or predictions.